Quarkblue/isEvenDotPy/README.md

 # isEvenDotPy
-LOL try it out yourself by runing main.py
+LOL try it out yourself by running main.py if you didn't knew :>